Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Differential algebraic -theory

-{(see \cite{bg} and \eqref{jan0501}).} There is an immediate generalization of the theory to the case where $A$ is a complex with possibly non-trivial differential such that $H^{*}(A)\cong E^{*} {\otimes \R}$.
-We refer to \cite{MR2608479}, \cite{skript} for a detailed description of the axioms and more background on differential cohomology theories in general.
-Differential algebraic $K$-theory for number rings has been considered in detail in \cite{bg}, see also {Subsection} \ref{jan0601}.
+in $\Fun^{desc}(\bS_{Mf},\Sp)$, where $\sigma^{\ge n}\Omega A$ is the stupid truncation.
+Finally, the differential cohomology groups of {a manifold} $M$ are defined by This construction of differential cohomology is called the Hopkins-Singer construction because of the foundational work \cite{MR2192936}.
+In this streamlined form it has been introduced in \cite{bg}, \cite[Sec.~4.4]{Bunke:2013aa}.

-In the present paper we consider the differential extension of the algebraic $K$-theory of {separated, regular schemes of finite type} over $\Z$.
-Note that number rings correspond to {schemes of relative dimension zero over $\Z$.} Our choice of differential forms is the complex $\cL\DR_{Mf,\Z}$.
+In the present paper we consider the differential extension of the algebraic $K$-theory of arithmetic schemes {(see Subsection \ref{jul1001})}.
+Its construction is modelled on the Hopkins-Singer construction explained above, but modifications are needed since we work on a product site $\Mf\times {\Reg_{\Z}}$.
+Our choice of differential forms is the complex $\cL\DR_{Mf,\Z}$.
 This complex is connected with algebraic $K$-theory by the regulator

-given in \eqref{jul08161}.
-This map replaces the map $\rat$ above.
-The set-up here generalizes the one explained in \cite{MR2608479}.
-In the following we explain the differences.
+given in Definition~\ref{jul08161}.
+This map replaces the map $\rat$ in \eqref{t54t4t54t4t4t456rth}.
 Usually, a differential extension of a cohomology theory is considered as a functor on the category of manifolds.
-Here it is a functor of two variables, a {scheme $X$ over $\Spec(\Z)$ as above} and a manifold $M$.
-Furthermore, the differential data are far from being strict in the sense explained in \cite{skript}.
-In order to explain this let us fix $X$ and write
+Here it is a functor of two variables, {an arithmetic} scheme $X$ and a manifold $M$.
+Furthermore, the differential data are far from being strict.
+In order to explain this, let us fix $X$ and write

-Then $\DR_\Z(X)(M)$ is still different from the de Rham complex of $M$ with coefficients in $\bK_{-*}(X)\otimes \R$.
-Let us assume that $X$ is proper in order to avoid the complications with compactifications.
+Let us assume that $X$ is proper {over $\Spec(\Z)$} in order to avoid the complications with compactifications.
 Then $\DR_\Z(X)(M)$ is a topological completion of the de Rham complex of $M$ with coefficients in $\DR_\Z(X)(*)$.
 Even if $X$ is zero-dimensional, $\DR_\Z(X)(*)$ is a complex with non-trivial differential.
-Beilinson's conjectures, described in Subsection \ref{nov2602}, predict that, for proper $X$ with potentially good reduction everywhere, the regulator induces an isomorphism $\bK_p(X)\otimes \R\to H^{-p}(\DR_\Z(X)(*))$ for $p\ge 2$, and its kernels and cokernels for other $p$ are well understood and non-trivial in general.
-Hence the level of generality for the differential extension $\widehat \bK^{0}$ here includes that the characteristic map does not induce an equivalence $\bK_{Mf,\Z}\wedge M\R \to H(\DR_{Mf,\Z})$, even if Beilinson's conjectures are assumed.
+Beilinson's conjectures, described in Subsection \ref{nov2602}, predict that, for {$X\to\Spec(\Z)$ proper and flat} with potentially good reduction everywhere, the regulator induces an isomorphism $\bK_p(X)\otimes \R\to H^{-p}(\DR_\Z(X)(*))$ for $p\ge 2$, and its kernels and cokernels for other $p$ are well understood and non-trivial in general.
+Hence even if Beilinson's conjectures are assumed {to be true}, the map